Heads up! These rose skincare recipes are sponsored by iHerb who has a special offer for Garden Therapy readers at the end of this post.

 Follow the lotion making instructions in this post.

 You can pick up all of the ingredients you need for these recipes from iHerb instead of driving all over town looking for them in a variety of shops.
 That alone is worth its weight in rose oil to me.
-As a special bonus, Garden Therapy readers can get a discount off their iHerb order and new customers can get an additional $5 off their minimum $40 order by clicking here.
+While the special offer for this post has expired, all customers can get a discount off their iHerb order by clicking here.

 More Posts You Might Like:

 - Healing Benefits of Rose for Beauty Products

 - Herbal Guide to Rosehips: the Hippest Fruit (with Amazing Health Benefits!)